Surfactant Chaperones

 The synthetic surfactant chaperone technology described on this website is designed to heal damaged cell membranes by sealing membrane defects the same way natural sealing mechanisms do.
 Cells naturally produce chaperones for damage repair.
 But when natural chaperone protein systems are overwhelmed, synthetic equivalents become necessary.

-In the late 1980’s, Dr. Raphael Lee, Maroon Biotech’s founder, discovered P-188’s capability to heal wounds in cellular membranes and refold denatured proteins.
+In the late 1980’s, Dr. Raphael Lee, a Maroon Biotech founder, discovered P-188’s capability to heal wounds in cellular membranes and refold denatured proteins.
 Natural proteins that perform these tasks are called chaperones because they guide or “chaperone” membranes and proteins to their proper form.

-P-188 and other PEO-PPO-PEO copolymers have been extensively studied since the late 1980’s and have been shown to seal cell membranes damaged by a number of different mechanisms. (see Bibliography) PEO-PPO-PEO copolymers work by first localizing to damaged cell membranes.
+P-188 and other PEO-PPO-PEO copolymers have been extensively studied since the late 1980’s and have been shown to seal cell membranes damaged by a number of different mechanisms (see Bibliography).
+PEO-PPO-PEO copolymers work by first localizing to damaged cell membranes.
 This characteristic allows low systemic concentrations of the drug to result in high local concentrations at the therapeutic target sites.

-This is a major advantage over highly polar polymers, such as polyethylene glycol (PEG), which distribute uniformly in solution and so must be applied in high concentrations.
-Once at the membrane, PEO-PPO-PEO inserts into the damaged sites and induces holes in the membrane to seal.
+Once at the membrane defect site, Maroon’s surfactant copolymers catalyze changes in interfacial water structure, then membrane sealing.
 It may do this by lowering surface tension in the membrane, thereby allowing phospholipids to “bridge the gap” in the membrane.
 After the cell membrane is healed, PEO-PPO-PEO is “squeezed” out of the membrane and flushed out of the body with a half-life of about 1 day.
 Thus, these synthetic surfactant chaperones can safely heal damaged cells that would otherwise be destined for death.

 Another experiment, depicted in the series of images below, demonstrates P-188’s ability to seal damaged neuronal cells.
 Rat hippocampal neurons were harvested and loaded with a fluorescent dye.
 Sham cells, the control, were left untreated (left panel).
 The middle panel shows cells that were treated with N-methyl-D-aspartate (NMDA), a toxic neurotransmitter that induces cell death and is believed to play an important role in neuronal injury.
 These cells, located by red dots, died.
 Cells treated with NMDA and P-188, however, retained their viability and survived (right panel).
 The neuroprotective effect of P-188 is equally strong in live animals.